 How To Protect Your Email and Personal Info

-So now, while I have consolidated my business-oriented things into as few profiles and accounts as possible, I still have that AOL account lying out there.
-With all the hacks over the last couple of years, having that account came in handy.
+So now, while I have consolidated my business-oriented activities into as few profiles and accounts as possible, I still have that AOL account lying around.
+Having that account was handy with all the hacks over the last couple of years.

-When you sign up to places like Yahoo, Facebook, Twitter, Reddit, etc., use a secondary email account.
+Use a secondary email account when you sign up for places like Yahoo, Facebook, Twitter, Reddit, etc..
 Moreover, leave that email account as barren of information as possible.
 Should, God forbid, my AOL ever get hacked, there is nothing in there to worry about: it’s an empty account.

-You can create an empty account of your own at any number of places: Gmail, AOL Yahoo, etc. Just remember to leave as much as possible blank in the profile you set up.
+You can create an empty account at any number of places, such as Gmail, AOL, Yahoo, etc. Just remember to leave as many blanks as possible in the profile you set up.

 It’s not a perfect solution, but it does push the hackers one step further away from your information.